FreakySneaky787/Simple-Organizer/README.md

 Two-stage: size buckets then SHA-256.
 Files over 500 MB skipped.
 Select duplicates in the Duplicates tab and move them to Trash with one click.
 At least one file per group is always kept.
 Nothing is permanently deleted.
+Click anywhere on a group row to expand or collapse it.

 ### Context Menus